thanhn-inc/debugtool/README.md

 ### TXO-related
 1. `outcoin`
-    - Description: get the list of output coins (TXOs) for a given user
+    - Description: get the list of PRV output coins (TXOs) for a given user
-    - How to use: `outcoin PRIVATE_KEY [TOKEN_ID]`
+    - How to use: `outcoin PRIVATE_KEY [BEACON_HEIGHT]`
-        + PRIVATE_KEY: the private key of the user
+        + PRIVATE_KEY: the private key of the user (index or full string)
-        + TOKEN_ID (optional): the tokenID of the needed coins, default is PRV
+        + BEACON_HEIGHT (optional): the beacon height at which you want to retrieve the output coins, default is `0`
     - Examples:
         + `outcoin 0`
-        + `outcoin 0 ffd8d42dc40a8d166ea4848baf8b5f6e912ad79875f4373070b59392b1756c8f`
+        + `outcoin 0 1000`
         + `outcoin 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6`
-        + `outcoin 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6 ETH`
+        + `outcoin 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6 1000`

 1. `uot`
     - Description: get the list of unspent output coin (UTXOs) of a given user
     - How to use: `uot PRIVATE_KEY [TOKEN_ID]`
-        + PRIVATE_KEY: the private key of the user
+        + PRIVATE_KEY: the private key of the user (index or full string)
         + TOKEN_ID (optional): the tokenID of the needed coins, default is `PRV`
     - Examples:
         + `uot 0`